balancer/docs-v3/docs/concepts/guides/remove-liquidity-from-pool.md

 ### Fetching Pool Data

-In this example we use the BalancerApi `fetchPoolState` function to fetch the pool data required for the addLiquidityUnbalanced `poolState` parameter.
+In this example we use the BalancerApi `fetchPoolState` function to fetch the pool data required for the removeLiquidityProportional `poolState` parameter.
 ```typescript
 const balancerApi = new BalancerApi(
     'https://backend-v3-canary.beets-ftm-node.com/graphql',